LucasFenaux/network-dismantling/README.md

 # Network Dismantling
-Using RL to dismantle utility networks.
-We also propose defense methods against dismantling attacks.
+Using RL for Network Dismantling attacks and defenses.
 The paper report can be found as paper.pdf.

 ## Data
 In the global setting, one can set the <code>data_root</code> variable to indicate the location of the graphs to use.
 The graphs can be found in the original GDM repository